 The species composition in trawl hauls in these directed fisheries is also reported to vary on a seasonal scale.
-Reporting from sales slips and logbooks show that there are higher concentrations of sprat in the directed herring trawl fishery in the 1st and the 4th year quarters, in particular in the northern Baltic Sea; the 1st and 4th quarters are also the main fishing seasons.
+Reporting from sales slips and logbooks show that there are higher concentrations of sprat in the directed herring trawl fishery in the first and fourth year-quarters, particularly in the northern parts of the Baltic Sea (subdivisions 27-32, excluding the Bothnian Sea); the first and fourth quarters are also the main fishing seasons.